Mintygadhok/abletrace-lab-docs/Section_0.md

 7.6 ⚠ If a queue item was closed: delete its line and stamp STATUS on its entry.
 The queue only shrinks except by deliberate addition.

+7.7 ⚠ **CLEAN AS YOU GO — the anti-rot rule.** At the CLOSE of every session, Claude reviews the sections touched that session and FLAGS anything that has become redundant, superseded, stale, or duplicated — a closed bug still described as open, two entries saying the same thing, a note whose "revisit trigger" has passed.
+Claude PROPOSES the cleanup (names the item, says why it's dead, shows the whole replacement); MINTY APPROVES before anything is cut. ⚠ CONSERVATIVE BY DEFAULT: when unsure whether something is still load-bearing, KEEP IT and ask — 0.1 ("if it is not written down it is LOST") and JT19 ("some things are deliberately wrong, do not fix") both outrank tidiness.
+The goal is to prevent slow accretion (what rotted the old docs), NOT to aggressively prune.
+Small, steady, approved cleanups beat a painful periodic overhaul.
+(Minty's call, S76 — keep cleaning an ongoing discipline.)

 ---

 ## 8. STANDING TRAPS — the shell and the tools